cedricwalter/TVProgram/readme.md

 * TVProgram support fetching any RSS feed, a plugin for the french TV program (https://webnext.fr/programme-tv-rss) is provided
 * RSS is cached for more efficiency
 * A TVGuide is build and then read by MaryTTS http://mary.dfki.de/
+* time like 13:15 will be converted in english to "Quarter past One" or "treize heure et quart"

 ## TVGuide
 * TVGuide now: give you the actual TVProgram on all channels running now +- x minutes